Pasir Ris Group Representation Constituency

-Pasir Ris Group Representation Constituency was a defunct four-member Group Representation Constituency (GRC) that was located in the eastern part of Singapore at Pasir Ris.
-It had only existed once in 1997 general election.
-This GRC was created from the wards of Pasir Ris and parts of Tampines North from the defunct Eunos GRC.
+Pasir Ris Group Representation Constituency was a four-member group representation constituency (GRC) in eastern Singapore.

 History

 A PAP team led by Teo Chee Hean won the contest for Pasir Ris GRC during the 1997 general election.
 The GRC was split into Pasir Ris Loyang, Pasir Ris Elias, Pasir Ris Central, Pasir Ris South divisions by the PAP.

 In 2001 General Election, this GRC absorbed 3 wards in Punggol areas, while 3 of the 4 existing member wards in Pasir Ris were consolidated into 2 wards.
 With such enlargement, this GRC was renamed into Pasir Ris–Punggol GRC and expanded to a 5 members GRC.
 Since then, it again expanded to 6 members GRC during 2006 General Election until the 2020 General Election.